iAM-AMR/sawmill/README.md

 ##### **Passed to functions:** [`sawmill::polish_table()`](R/polish_table.R)

-Some factors are defined by "insensible rate tables".
+Some factors are defined by "insensible prevalence tables".
 This is the case when the sum of the % AMR+ and % AMR- within the exposed group, and/or when the sum of the % AMR+ and % AMR- within the referent group do not add up to approximately 100.

-`insensible_rt_lo` specifies the lower bound of this range of acceptability surrounding 100.
+`insensible_p_lo` specifies the lower bound of this range of acceptability surrounding 100.
 <br/>
 <br/>
 <br/>

-#### `insensible_rt_hi` (default = `101`)
+#### `insensible_p_hi` (default = `101`)

 ##### **Accepted values:** numeric values close to, but greater than 100

 ##### **Passed to functions:** [`sawmill::polish_table()`](R/polish_table.R)

-See `insensible_rt_lo`.
+See `insensible_p_lo`.

-`insensible_rt_hi` specifies the upper bound of this range of acceptability surrounding 100.
+`insensible_p_hi` specifies the upper bound of this range of acceptability surrounding 100.
 <br/>
 <br/>
 <br/>